Solar for Homes

 Maintenance for residential solar panels is generally minimal but important to ensure optimal performance and longevity.
 Regular monitoring of the generation is essential.

-- Periodic Cleaning: Regular cleaning of solar panels is essential to remove dirt, dust, bird droppings, and other debris that can accumulate on the surface.
-Typical once a year is good, but many typical roof installation only need cleaning every 3 to 5 years.
+Regular cleaning of solar panels is essential to remove dirt, dust, bird droppings, and other debris that can accumulate on the surface.
+Typical once a year is good, but many typical roof installations only need cleaning every 3 to 5 years.

 Comparing string inverters and microinverters involves weighing their respective advantages and disadvantages.
 Here’s a breakdown: